-Moon is not sure what is wrong with Cyan.
+Moon is not sure what is wrong with Tiffany.
 Something must be troubling her.
 She said that she is busy at the weekend and now she is not taking his calls.
 In the two years that they have been seeing each other, nothing like this has happened before.
 She has always been so accommodating.
 They have always done everything together.
 He had hoped they might go to a Channelled Angel Reading on Friday night and then have a snack at Give Peas A Chance.
 Then afterwards they might try out the ginger dusk scented candle, with some soft music.
 He has called round several times and even spoken to her neighbours but they have not seen her.
 River who runs the New Age bookshop says he saw her earlier coming out of BargainBooze with a big bag, but that can’t be right.

-Cyan has invited Jet Black round.
+Tiffany has invited Jet Black round.
 She has never done such a thing with a stranger before.
 It is unheard of in the circles she moves in to be so familiar with someone that you’ve only just met.
 She is not sure what has come over her.
-Perhaps it is the rugged profile of Jet’s jaw, the pounding testosterone, the rippling muscles and of course the tattoos.
+Perhaps it is the rugged profile of Jet’s jaw, the pounding testosterone, the rippling muscles and, of course, the tattoos.
 Perhaps it is the nascent desire for excitement.
 Whatever it is, she has never had these kinds of feelings before.
 She cannot recall ever having strong feelings of any kind.
 She has always just gone with the flow.

 She was brought up in a remote rural location.
-There was no curriculum at the school she attended and she remained innocent of the ways of the world.
-She did not rebel as a teenager simply because she was unaware of what she might rebel against.
+There was no curriculum at the school she attended, and she remained innocent of the ways of the world.
+She did not rebel as a teenager because she was unaware of what she might rebel against.
 Life was uneventful.
 There were no highs and no lows.
 There was no site of struggle in her neighbourhood.
 In fact, there were no neighbours in her neighbourhood.
-Her parents did not bother with television which was just as well because a lot of the time there was not even a TV signal in this isolated community.
+Her parents did not bother with television, which was just as well because a lot of the time there was not even a TV signal in this isolated community.
 There would probably never be a mobile phone signal.

-Something about meeting Cyan has put Jet in touch with his gentler side.
+Something about meeting Tiffany has put Jet in touch with his gentler side.
 He spent the previous evening carving a Buddha from a chunky stick that Bono picked up in the woods.
-He thinks that the little wooden icon is the sort of thing a girl like Cyan would appreciate; he noticed when they met she wore a Buddha charm bracelet.
+He thinks the little wooden icon is the sort of thing a girl like Tiffany would appreciate; he noticed when they met she wore a Buddha charm bracelet.
 He has even read a little about Buddha on Wikipedia.
 Buddha seemed a sound guy, honest and trustworthy and full of thought for others.
 Not at all like Charlie, the self-styled guru in Belmarsh.
 Charlie, named after Charlie Manson, Jet found out, would stick a knife in your throat or steal the clothes off your back.

 ‘Not even for a special occasion,’ she purrs.